 Our Impact on Forests

-Our Focus: Adventure Scientists contributes to a sustainable future for the world’s forests through partnerships that slow deforestation and support reforestation.
+Our Focus: Adventure Scientists contributes to a sustainable future for the world’s forests through collaborations that slow deforestation, protect existing forests, and support reforestation.

 Our work slowing deforestation includes: